Intel CEO Gelsinger retires; Zinsner and Johnston Holthaus named interim co-CEOs

 “Pat spent his formative years at Intel, then returned at a critical time for the company in 2021,” Yeary said in a statement.
 “As a leader, Pat helped launch and revitalize process manufacturing by investing in state-of-the-art semiconductor manufacturing, while working tirelessly to drive innovation throughout the company.”

+Intel has benefited from tens of billions of dollars that the administration has pledged to support construction of U.S. chip foundries and reduce reliance on Asian suppliers, which Washington sees as a security weakness.

+After taking over as CEO, Gelsinger unveiled plans to build a $20 billion chipmaking facility in central Ohio, and poured billions more into expanding in Europe, where leaders were also worried about dependence on Asia.

-Last week it was revealed that the Biden administration plans on reducing part of Intel’s $8.5 billion in federal funding for computer chip plants around the country, according to three people familiar with the grant who spoke on the condition of anonymity to discuss private conversations.
+The Biden administration had said it would give Intel up to $8.5 billion in federal funding for semiconductor plants around the country, but last week it trimmed that amount, according to three people familiar with the grant who spoke on the condition of anonymity.

-The reduction is largely a byproduct of the $3 billion that Intel is also receiving to provide computer chips to the military.
-President Joe Biden announced the agreement to provide Intel with up to $8.5 billion in direct funding and $11 billion in loans in March.

-The changes to Intel’s funding are not related to the company’s financial record or milestones, the people familiar with the grant told The Associated Press.
-In August, the chipmaker announced that it would cut 15% of its workforce — about 15,000 jobs — in an attempt to turn its business around to compete with more successful rivals like Nvidia and AMD.

-Unlike some of its rivals, Intel manufactures chips in addition to designing them.

-Shares of the Santa Clara, California, company, jumped more than 4% in premarket trading.
+Shares of the Santa Clara, California, company, were up less than 1% in afternoon trading after being up more than 5% earlier in the day.